BHurworth/Game-Stat-Tracker/README.md

 ## Project Status

 This project is currently in development.
 Project only has functionality for 1 out of 3 games (CS:GO) and currently lacks a blog feature.
+I also need to add a 404 page and responsive design.

 ## Project Screen Shots